Quickly exit this site by pressing the Escape key Leave this site

 The end of September marks the 20th anniversary of the launch of the South Wales Female Police Association (FPA), which today we know as the South Wales Police Gender Equality Network (GEN).

 The FPA was formed under the motto ‘Una Voce, Pari Passu’, which translates as ‘One Voice with Equal Pace’.
 The motto summarised the aims of the association, which were to provide a positive working environment for female officers and staff, and to identify, address, and eliminate discrimination aimed towards women.

 By the end of the 2000s, several breakthroughs were made which bolstered gender equality and increased female representation in specialist departments across the force.
 One of the major breakthroughs came in 2008, when the FPA successfully worked with the force uniform stores to identify and produce the most comfortable clothing available for pregnant officers.

 Progress made by the association continued in the 2010s, with great leaps being taken to ensure national and international relations were established with International Association of Women Police (IAWP) and British Association of Women Police (BAWP).
 These relationships have grown from strength to strength, with many female officers from south Wales serving as mentors to officers abroad.

-Over its twenty-year history, the network has worked tirelessly to support the development and nurture the potential of female officers and staff.
+Over its 20-year history, the network has worked tirelessly to support the development and nurture the potential of female officers and staff.
 It also continues to prioritise the health and wellbeing of female colleagues, and actively explores opportunities for greater support around maternity, menopause, and pre and post-natal care.
-In recent years, this support has been extended to male colleagues to share the role of primary care and promote a work life balance.
+In recent years, this support has been extended to male colleagues to share the role of primary care and promote a work-life balance.